sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-wizard-app-multiuser/sdk-android-wizard-app-multiuser.md

 5. For **Offline Transaction Issue Screen**, the client code needs to set the user information of previous user and implement the logic for button click events.

     On Windows, press **`Ctrl+F12`**, or, on a Mac, press **`command+F12`**, and type **`offlineTransactionIssueAction`** to move to the `offlineTransactionIssueAction` method.
 When the transaction error occurs, make the **Offline Transaction Issue Screen** visible, set the information of the previous user and provide your logic for the button click event.
-To get the information of the previous user, call the `getPreviousUser` method of the `OfflineODataProvider` class to get the user ID and then call the `getUserInfoById` method of the `UserSecureStoreDelegate` class to get the user information.
+To get the information of the previous user, call the `getPreviousUser` method of the `OfflineODataProvider` class to get the user ID and then call the `getUserInfoById` method of the `UserSecureStoreDelegate` class with the user ID.

     ```Kotlin
     private fun offlineTransactionIssueAction() {